ncsa/Delta_doc/docs/source/user_guide/accessing.rst

 Direct access to the Delta login nodes is via SSH using your NCSA username, password, and NCSA Duo MFA.
 See the `NCSA Allocation and Account Management <https://wiki.ncsa.illinois.edu/display/USSPPRT/NCSA+Allocation+and+Account+Management>`_ page for links to NCSA Identity and NCSA Duo services.
 The login nodes provide access to the CPU and GPU resources on Delta.

 .. note::
    To verify your account is working, the simplest login method requires only a web browser (no additional software needed).
-See the Open OnDemand :ref:`openondemand` section.
+See the :ref:`openondemand` section.

 See `NCSA Allocation and Account Management <https://wiki.ncsa.illinois.edu/display/USSPPRT/NCSA+Allocation+and+Account+Management>`_ for the steps to change your NCSA password for direct access and set up NCSA Duo.